 Worldwide, more than 100 billion lines of code are created annually, generating millions of vulnerabilities in computers and servers.
 Many companies report thousands of attacks each month, ranging from the trivial to the extremely serious.
 Several billion data sets are violated annually.
-In 2017, hackers produced around 120 million new variants of malware.
-The total number of malicious software registered by AVTEST is more than 800 million.
+There are more than 1 billion malware programs out there.

 Cybercrime is an attractive and highly lucrative business, cybercriminals take every opportunity to exploit weaknesses for quick cash, to exfiltrate data, or to simply disrupt operations, depending on their goal.
 Attackers have more and better resources at their disposal than ever — both technical and economic.
 This allows them to develop increasingly sophisticated attacks.
 This results in more complex and more dynamic threats, in addition to a greater number of attacks.

 Equifax, CCleaner, WPA2, Vault7, CIA, KRACK, NSA, WannaCry, Goldeneye/NotPetya, Meltdown/ Specter, the election hacks… These are some of the very recent protagonists of massive infections, theft, personal data leaks, ransomware attacks, hacked applications to launch attacks against an entire country or carry out attacks directed against large specific companies, and vulnerabilities that affect billions of devices.

 New techniques for penetrating defenses and hiding malware are allowing threats to remain in corporate networks for long periods without being detected.
 Nor can internal threats be forgotten.
 Personnel attacks with privileged access represent one of the greatest threats to the security of corporate and customer data.
 Investigations conducted by Ponemon Institute point to hackers and criminal insiders as the main culprits of security holes and data leaks